Jock Brown

-John Winton Brown (born in May 1946) is a Scottish football commentator.
+John Winton Brown (born May 1946) is a Scottish football commentator.
 He also served as general manager of Scottish club Celtic from 1997 to 1998.

 Early life

 Brown was born in Kilmarnock in May 1946.
 He is the younger brother of former Scotland and Aberdeen F.C. manager Craig Brown.
 His other brother Bob was the Minister at Queen's Cross Parish Church in Aberdeen from 1984 until his retirement in 2008.

 He was a supporter of Hamilton Academical as a child, attended the former Hamilton Academy and played in the school's football teams.
 He later graduated in law from Sidney Sussex College, Cambridge.
 He is a Cambridge University football Blue, having played three times against Oxford at Wembley, captaining the team on the third occasion.

 Legal career

 Brown is a solicitor by profession.
 He was a partner with Brodies LLP until 2010, and subsequently a consultant there until he retired in 2016.